Ciaranwbrady/MS1_Fresh_Market/README.md

 ## Structure

 The website will operate as a scrolling one page site on desktop, with the navigation changing to a hamburger menu on mobile.
 The website will be broken into four sections that will help first time, frequent and returning users get answers to their questions.
+The navigation will be sticky and be viewable at each section of the site.

 - About Us section
     - This section will clearly outline what the Fresh Market is, what services does the business offer and why you might choose the Fresh Market over other stores.